What every Agile team can learn from Europe’s fastest learners

 What got in the way

-Leadership added learning metrics.
+They added learning metrics.
 Each test must state the knowledge it will create.

 What it delivered

+Tens of thousands of controlled experiments yearly.
 Faster decisions.
 Fewer taste debates.
 Higher reliability.

-What we can copy
+What you can copy

-4. bol.com — Doubt as a system
+bol.com: Doubt as a system

 Why they changed